sematic-ai/sematic/docs/cli.md

 ```

 They can also be overridden via environment variables, just like the user
 settings.
+If you have deployed your Sematic server in a Docker container, environment
+variables are the preferred way to configure it.

-This is the full list of supported server settings:
+This is a partial list of supported server settings:
 - `SEMATIC_AUTHENTICATE`: whether to require authentication on API calls;
   optional
 - `SEMATIC_AUTHORIZED_EMAIL_DOMAIN`: the email domain that is allowed to create